Print This Page

 OVERVIEW: The Johns Hopkins rhinology fellowship is a one-year program designed to provide a comprehensive training experience to prepare participants for a career in academic rhinology.
 Fellows will participate in a busy tertiary rhinology practice that is supported by a strong institutional network of regional, national, and international referrals.
 The Johns Hopkins Sinus Center clinical activities include the breadth of medical rhinology, including otolaryngic allergy and office-based procedures.
 Fellows will receive operative training in primary and revision endoscopic sinus surgery, advanced frontal sinus procedures, endoscopic approaches to orbital disease processes, removal of benign and malignant tumors, and endoscopic skull base surgery.
 In addition, fellows will assume graduated responsibility for an independent clinic and surgical caseload.
 It is expected that fellows will participate in resident teaching and attend rhinology case conferences, as well as make educational presentations within the department.

 RESEARCH: The Johns Hopkins Sinus Center is a national leader in NIH-funded research in rhinology.
 Fellows will have an opportunity to take part in a robust clinical and basic science research experience through their work with the fellowship directors.
-Dr. Lane’s laboratory focuses on clinically-oriented bench research into the underlying mechanisms of chronic rhinosinusitis and inflammatory olfactory loss.
+Dr. Lane’s and Dr. Ramanathan’s laboratories focus on clinically-oriented bench research into the underlying mechanisms of chronic rhinosinusitis and inflammatory olfactory loss.
+Dr. London has an intramural laboratory at the National Institutes of Health and performs translational research in to skull base tumor biology and therapy.
 The fellowship offers mentorship for obtaining foundation and/or NIH grant support that can provide a springboard toward a career as a clinician-scientist.
-Clinical research is also being conducted in partnership with industry, and fellows have the opportunity to lead these projects and further develop new corporate relationships.
+A robust clinical research program is headed by Dr, Rowan, involving outcomes research, database analysis, and clinical trials in partnership with industry.
+Fellows have the opportunity to lead these projects and further develop new corporate relationships.

-TEACHING RESPONSIBILITIES: The fellow is an instructor in the Department of Otolaryngology-Head and Neck Surgery and is expected to participate in regular teaching conferences as well as supervising residents during rhinology cases.
+TEACHING RESPONSIBILITIES: The fellow is an instructor in the Department of Otolaryngology-Head and Neck Surgery and is expected to participate in regular teaching conferences as well as supervising residents during rhinology cases and leading them in cadaver dissection .
 The fellow will be assigned occasional lectures to give at resident teaching conferences, and one grand rounds to be presented to the department.
 In addition the fellow will be invited to participate in the Rhinology Division case conference.

 ELIGIBILITY: Applicants must be board eligible/board certified and satisfy the requirements for Maryland medical licensure.
 THIS PROGRAM DOES NOT ACCEPT INTERNATIONAL MEDICAL GRADUATES FOR TRAINING.